lacchain/vc-contracts/README.md

 The **ISSUER_ROLE** should be assigned to any account that is going to register a credential in the **ClaimsVerifier** contract.

 The **SIGNER_ROLE** should be assigned to any account that is going to sign a credential within the **ClaimsVerifier** contract.

-Note: The issuer does not count as a signer, since by default the signer will send its signature when registering the credential.
+***Note**: The issuer does not count as a signer, since by default the signer will send his signature when registering the credential*.

 There is an additional use of the **ISSUER_ROLE**, and that in order to interact with the **CredentialRegistry**, the **ClaimsVerifier** contract address must be registered as an issuer in the **CredentialRegistry**.
 The latter makes more sense when considering that there will be different types of credentials and therefore Claims Verifiers.

 ## Usage

 ### 1. Register a credential
-The process of registering a credential consists of storing the hash of the credential, in this way no information is compromised.
+The process to register a new credential consists of store the hash of the credential, in this way no information is compromised.
 To generate the credential hash is used the [EIP-1812 Verifiable Claims](https://eips.ethereum.org/EIPS/eip-1812#claims-data-structure), with the following data structure:

 ```solidity